ColorfulSoft/System.AI/Tutorials/Tensor creation.md

 ### From standard .NET array

 Another initialization option is to create tensors from standard .NET arrays.
 The designers of the torch.Tensor supports one-dimensional and multidimensional arrays of all standard .NET numeric types.
+For example, let's create the tensor from a 1-dim Half array.

 C#: